Heritage Creek Farm & Education Center

 Little Seeds Classroom/Deck-Lower Farm

-The Little Seeds Classroom/Deck is used for large group events.
-During summer camp it used for fiber arts, reading and board games.
+The Little Seeds Classroom/Deck is used for large group events, fiber arts activities and Parent/Child Program.
+It is also a quiet space for reading and playing board games.

 Farmhouse - Lower Farm